Hurence/logisland/logisland-documentation/plugins.rst

 You can easily know with module you require to install in case you need a specific component.

-The `component documentation <components.rst>`_ contains a *Module* section for each component.
+The `component documentation <components.html>`_ contains a *Module* section for each component.
 It will tell you the artifact you should install.